IATI/web-terms/docs/privacy-policy.rst

 Server Logs
 ^^^^^^^^^^^

-When you use our websites, we collect and analyse the following information about your computer or mobile device: your browser type and capabilities, IP address, browser language, operating system, and other similar information.
+When you use our websites or otherwise interact with our systems, we collect and analyse the following information about your computer or mobile device: your browser type and capabilities, IP address, browser language, operating system, and other similar information.

+We process server logs on the basis of our legitimate interest in delivering our services, understanding usage patterns for our services, detecting security issues, and ensuring compliance with regulations.

 User Accounts